top of page

 These can range hugely between individuals and whilst this list is not exhaustive, may include:

-• Unwillingness to walk, or reactivity on walks
+• Unwillingness to walk

-• Sensitivity to collar, harness or whilst grooming
+• Sensitivity to touch, collar or grooming

 • Pacing or avoidance of certain gaits

-• Abnormal head or tail carriage
+• Abnormal posture, head or tail carriage

-• More cautious to jump/tackle stairs
+• More cautious movement (eg jumping/stairs)

-• Opting to lie down more often than stand
+• Opting to lie rather than stand

 • Any new behaviours or changes in behaviour

-Conditions
+Conditions & Rehabilitation

 • Arthritis